TheRiceCold/museum-landing-page/docs/README.md

  - Sass

  # All Contents
-- Portable Navigation Menu(bc I don't like navbar) with Dual List of Sections and Pages
+- Portable Navigation Menu with Dual List of Sections and Pages
 - Home Page
   - Landing Section
   - History Section